mutaician/nextjs-dashboard/README.md

 You've handled search and pagination with URL search parameters instead of client state.
 You've fetched data on the server.
 You're using the useRouter router hook for smoother, client-side transitions.

+### Chapter 12
+React Server Actions allow you to run asynchronous code directly on the server.
+They eliminate the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

+useing server actions to mutate data using revalidatepath api to revalidate nextjs cache and redirect to redirect user to new page